This article explains how to set up single sign-on (SSO) in Personio with Okta.

 - Click Create App Integration.

 - In the Create a new app integration window, select OIDC - OpenID Connect as the sign-in method.
-Select Web Application as the application type that is integrated with Okta.
+Select Web Application as the application type that integrates with Okta.
 Click Next.

-- Under New Web Integration > General Settings, enter the integration name, for example "Personio", into the App integration name field.
+- Under New Web Integration > General Settings, enter the integration name.
+For example, enter "Personio" into the App integration name field.
 Select the Client Credentials checkbox.

-- In Personio, go to Settings > Integrations > Authentication > OAuth 2.0.
+- In Personio, go to Settings.
+In the Integrations section, click Authentication.
+Then, click OAuth 2.0.
 Under Provider settings, copy the URL from the Callback URI field.

 - In Okta, go to New Web Integration > General Settings.
 Paste the URL that you copied earlier into the field under Sign-in redirect URIs.
 Under Assignments, select the appropriate access level.

-If users should be able to log in via the Personio mobile app, you also need to whitelist the following callback URL: https://auth.personio.de/providers/oauth/callback
+If users need to log in with the Personio mobile app, you also need to allowlist the following callback URL: https://auth.personio.de/providers/oauth/callback

 2. Build and enter URIs in Personio

-To build all the Uniform Resource Identifiers (URIs) that are needed for configuring OAuth 2.0, follow these steps.
+To build all the Uniform Resource Identifiers (URIs) to configure OAuth 2.0, follow these steps:

 - Under Configuration, click Edit.

-- In the Authorization URI field, paste the Okta domain that you copied earlier and use it as a basis to build the URI (for example "https://{yourOktaDomain}/oauth2/v1/authorize").
+- In the Authorization URI field, paste the Okta domain that you copied earlier.
+Use this as a basis to build the URI (for example, "https://{yourOktaDomain}/oauth2/v1/authorize").

 - In the Token URI field, enter "https://{yourOktaDomain}/oauth2/v1/token".